Want to use your USB devices with your new MacBook Air? Get one of these!

 Not everyone needs a ton of ports or wants to spend the money on a USB-C hub for their new MacBook Air or MacBook Pro.
 Sometimes all you need is a simple adapter so you can use your USB peripherals with your Mac with no issues.
 While Apple does sell its own adapter, it's not the cheapest one you can get.
-If you're looking or a simple USB-C to USB adapter while you work from home, you can use any one of these great options.
+If you're looking or a simple USB-C to USB adapter, here are the best ones.

-- 2-pack value: Aukey USB-C to USB-A Adapter
+- 2-pack value: Anker USB C to USB Adapter High-Speed Data Transfer (2 pack)

 - 3.1 speeds and data transfer: Anker USB-C to USB 3.1 Adapter